ibm-cloud-docs/text-to-speech/word-timing.md

 Timing information is useful for synchronizing the audio and the input text.
 For example, you can coordinate a robot's gestures with the content of the synthesized speech.

-## Language support
-{: #languages-timing}

-The service does not support word timings for the following languages:

--   The `<mark>` element is not supported for Arabic, Chinese, and Dutch input text.
--   The `timings` parameter is not supported for Arabic, Chinese, Dutch, and Japanese input text.
+The `timings` parameter is not supported for Japanese input text.

-Word timings are supported for all other languages.
+{: note}

 ## How the service returns word timings
 {: #timingHow}